cstephen/hashtag-count/README.md

 });
 ```

-### Example scripts

-Two example scripts are included. `limited.js` demonstrates how to use this
-module to collect hashtag counts for a finite length of time, whereas
-`unlimited.js` demonstrates how to analyze hashtag counts at the end of every
-time interval without a time limit.
-You will need to be in the `examples`
-directory to run these scripts so they can read `config.json` properly.

 ## Development and testing

 If you would like to get involved in development for this module, first clone